 - People's right to privacy and confidentiality was respected.
 Each person had their own private space when they wished to be alone.
 Confidential information was kept securely. - People were encouraged to do as much for themselves as possible.
 People's care plans showed what aspects of care they could manage independently and when staff needed to support them.
 Staff promoted people to be as independent as possible by encouraging and praising them. - People were supported to maintain and develop relationships with those close to them.
-One relative said; "They (the staff and management) are always there for me and my son."
+One relative commented; "He's always happy living there so that makes me happy."
 Records showed family members had been updated when changes in people's needs were identified.